waetr/IM_GM/README.md

 ## Dataset Sources

 The datasets used in our paper can be downloaded via the following links.
-You might need to do extra cleaning for the raw data to align with our input format (see ``data/facebook.txt``).
+You might need to operate on the raw data to align with our input format (see ``data/facebook.txt``).

 Facebook: http://snap.stanford.edu/data/ego-Facebook.html